mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”

 This is a common question to a person who is about to die: “What do you want after your death?”
-Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by two emperors in [two] different [ages], his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
+Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by two emperors in [two] different [ages], his disciples and many people expected something specific [for him] (or possibly from him), regardless of whether he was alive or passed away.
 Anyway, the people really wanted to respect him after his death.
 So [the Emperor] wanted [him] to have something; that's why he asked, “What do you need after your death?”

 > The National Teacher said, “Build a seamless monument for me.”

 A *seamless monument* is a very common term in Buddhism.
 If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates there is a [seamless] lantern by a small pond, where people let go of fish and turtles, whatever.
 So that is *freedom*; that pond is a place for the fish and turtles to be free from the dangerous situation in life.
 So by this pond you have a big lantern.
 You know the lanterns in the temple?
-Not like this [little] type of lantern; you can see them in pictures. (*Transcriber’s Note*: Probably a stone lantern, [*tōrō*](glossary#tōrō).)
+Not like this [little] type of lantern; you can see them in pictures. (*Transcriber’s Note*: probably a stone lantern, [*tōrō*](glossary#tōrō).)
 [In Zen], these lanterns are called *seamless lanterns*.
-The pond is called [*hōshō*], which means “let the beings be alive” – just let go of [these beings].
+The pond is called [*hōshō (unintelligible)*], which means “let the beings be alive” – just let go of [these beings].
 So for this, you cannot have any attachment to fish and turtles you have caught; just let go of it.

 So [this means] *formless*.
 In [*Prajnaparamita*](glossary#Prajnaparamita), we say *formless*: no eyes, no ears, [et cetera].
 So a seamless lantern or a seamless monument is not a particular monument or lantern, but this is exactly [the] picture of life and death.
 Life is really a seamless lantern, seamless monument.

 [When you] take care of life just like a seamless monument, then at that time you can really transmit human culture to the next generation.

 #### 8:25

 Because in our life, what we can perceive is filled with pros and cons, successes and failures, pleasure and suffering.
 Lots of stuff there, named [zazen](glossary#zazen), and [Katagiri](glossary#Katagiri), and the trees, and suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.

-But this is [taking out] those names.
-Life and death; you call it life and death.
+But this is [taking up] those names.
+[Take up] life and death; you call it life and death.
 Take off those clothes completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take them [out].
 What’s left?
 That *what’s left* is really important, because this is the *quality* of life.
 Life is already a name you put on it, but you have to know the *quality* of life.
 You say death, but that death is a *name* of death which you put on it; you have to know the real quality of death, what is the quality of death.

-[In] zazen, [...] sitting right now, right here means you cannot bring any name, any concept into what you do: so-called “zazen,” or “breath,” or “concentration.”
+[In] zazen, [...] sitting right now, right here, means you cannot bring any name, any concept into what to do: so-called “zazen,” or “breath,” or “concentration.”
 Nothing.
 While we have even slightly *something* in zazen, it’s not real zazen.
 Zazen is exactly touching the real core, the quality of life and death.
 If you take out all things, what’s left?

 That is, Buddhism always says, [*emptiness*](glossary#emptiness).
 But emptiness is not a nihilistic quality of existence.
 The quality of existence, so-called emptiness, is really *dynamic working*.
 [But] no one can touch it, because it’s really *dynamic*.